MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 # tshark -r captured -T text
 # tshark -r captured -T tabs
 ~~~
-we can redirect their output in file using '>'.
+we can redirect their output in a file using '>'.

 # tshark -r captured -T json > file.json